 - Plan a long-term project with our International Headquarters to raise funds to acquire an UMUADA NDI-IGBO CENTER.
 This center will be used for cultural and traditional heritage events and programs.
-It will also be used to provide shelter for battered women/children, for counseling, protection and other forms of assistance as the case may be.
+It will also be used to provide shelter for battered women/children, for counseling, protection, and other forms of assistance as the case may be.

 - To work with government and non-governmental agencies to seek for loans /aid to help us carry out developmental projects both here and at home, Igbo land Nigeria in general.

-We look forward to working with non-governmental and government agencies to procure loans /aid to help us carry out developmental projects to benefit the Igbo communities back home in Nigeria and in the Diaspora as well.
-It is our hope that our husbands, opinion/community leaders, philanthropists and politicians give us that much needed encouragement and support that we require to realize these lofty goals that we have set for ourselves.
+We look forward to working with non-governmental and government agencies to procure loans/aid to help us carry out developmental projects to benefit the Igbo communities back home in Nigeria and in the Diaspora, as well.
+It is our hope that our husbands, opinion/community leaders, philanthropists, and politicians give us that much-needed encouragement and support that we require to realize these lofty goals that we have set for ourselves.

 There is no doubt that the Igbo Nation has had a very difficult and lamentable history ever since Nigeria became an independent country.
 We have continued to direct blaming fingers at the other major ethnic groups in Nigeria for our woes forever.
-Unfortunately this whole blame game has not yielded anything positive for Igbo land.
+Unfortunately, this whole blame game has not yielded anything positive for Igbo land.
 It is time for us, as a people, to wake up and take our destiny into our own hands.
 Igbo men – our husbands and brothers have done a lot in this direction already, but much more is needed.
 That is where we, Igbo women/wives/sisters square in!

-For a long time there has been that pressing need for Igbo women (Umuada) to have a platform that will enable them to come together/mobilize themselves, put their rare gift of resourcefulness on the table and come out with plans/strategies needed to compliment the enormous work that our men are doing to project the dwindling image of the Igbo Nation to higher heights.
+For a long time, there has been that pressing need for Igbo women (Umuada) to have a platform that will enable them to come together/mobilize themselves, put their rare gift of resourcefulness on the table and come out with plans/strategies needed to complement the enormous work that our men are doing to project the dwindling image of the Igbo Nation to higher heights.
 Don’t look elsewhere, for we have already created that platform and Umuada Ndi-Igbo in Diaspora, Inc. is the name!

-Membership into Umuada Ndi-Igbo is open to every woman of Igbo decent (hailing from any of the seven Igbo-speaking states of the federation of Nigeria).
+Membership into Umuada Ndi-Igbo is open to every woman of Igbo decent (hailing from any of the seven Igbo-speaking states of the Federation of Nigeria).
 Admission is open and ongoing!
 Sisters, come on in!

-JOIN US TO BUILD A MORE PROGRESSIVE IGBO NATION THAT IS BUILT ON THE IDEALS OF UNITY, LOVE, RESPECT, FOR ONE ANOTHER AND EMPOWERMENT.
+JOIN US TO BUILD A MORE PROGRESSIVE IGBO NATION THAT IS BUILT ON THE IDEALS OF UNITY, LOVE, RESPECT FOR ONE ANOTHER, AND EMPOWERMENT.
 Together we stand, divided we shall fall!